Earthworms in Lawns

 To hear the passion with which people seek a "control" for earthworms makes the worms sound like the worst pest imaginable.
 But it’s important to remember, earthworms are vital to soil quality and the overall health of your lawn.

 Note - If you have an older lawn and the soil roughness has developed gradually over time, the most likely culprit is one of the European earthworm species, not the invasive Asian jumping worm.
-More information on Asian jumping worms.
+More information on Asian jumping worms from Purdue University Extension.

 There are no pesticides labeled for the control of earthworms.
 Although some pesticides and fertilizers are known to have an impact on earthworms, none can be recommended as controls.
 Compared to the pesticides (especially insecticides) used one or two decades ago, today's pesticides have relatively little impact on earthworm populations, in part because of the registration process that examines adverse environmental effects such as mortality to beneficial, non-target organisms (including earthworms).